thoth-station/slo-reporter/thoth/slo_reporter/sli_learning/README.md

 ![SLILearning](https://raw.githubusercontent.com/thoth-station/slo-reporter/master/thoth/slo_reporter/sli_learning/SLILearning.png)

+- `average_si_learning_rate` is related to SI analyzed packages.
+How fast are we learning (analyzing from security PoV) packages in a certain period of time.

 - `solved_packages` this value is directly linked to the learning rate of solved packages.
-It shows the number of packages learned in the period of evaluation for SLO reporter, typically per day.
+It shows the number of packages solved in the period of evaluation for SLO reporter, typically per day.

 ![SLILearningSolvedPackages](https://raw.githubusercontent.com/thoth-station/slo-reporter/master/thoth/slo_reporter/sli_learning/SLILearningSolvedPackages.png)

+- `si_analyzed_packages` this value is directly linked to the learning rate of SI analyzed packages.
+It shows the number of packages SI analzyed in the period of evaluation for SLO reporter, typically per day.

 - `new_solvers` considers the changes in the number of solvers respect to the period considered in SLO reporter when run.